slizb/beautiful-jekyll/_posts/2018-03-19-word-vectors.md

   </div>
 </div>

 The above interactive visual can be used to explore the vector space.
 You can observe some clear patterns, where similar reviews appear closely together.
-For example, ...
+For example, the reviews for the 'Bottoms' department generally cluster together in the lower left quadrant.
+It may be that the embeddings are picking up on mentions of 'legs' and 'butts,' but It may also be that there is a *distinct language* which women use to talk about 'Bottoms' apparel.
+Take for example this review:
+>*They fit snug and accentuate all the right curves. they could be shorter. the lace up sides are interesting, but i might sacrifice the lace ups for making them shorter. actually they are cuter on in person than in this photo."*
+Without a single mention of a body part or article of clothing, it is clear to me that this reviewer is talking about a pair of pants.